 Not all Sufi expression is found in the realm of metaphysics however.
 Many have chosen, one may say, a more “direct” approach to experiencing God.
 These Sufis, which I will call “experiential” or “devotional” Sufis, believed that direct experience of the Divine was to be favored over metaphysical, philosophical knowledge of God.
 Personalities such as Rabi’a al-‘Adawiyyah, Abu Yazid al-Bistami, Jalal ad-Din Rumi and Ruzbihan Baqli can be considered proponents of this school of mystical expression.

 Ruzbihan Baqli and the Secrets Revealed to HimNone detailed their intimate accounts with the Divine more explicitly than the early 13th century mystic Ruzbihan Baqli.
 His diary, Unveiling the Secrets, has become a foundational literary work that exemplifies the form of devotional and experiential Sufism.
 Ruzbihan Baqli (d.
-1209) was a Persian mystic whose diary of mystic visions has had a profound effect on Persian Sufism..
+1209) was a Persian mystic whose diary of mystic visions has had a profound effect on Persian Sufism.
 His visions involve a vivid, if symbolic, understanding of the Face of Allah and what exactly one encounters on the mystic path when the soul is lost to the self, and all that remains is the Face of God.
 He recounts a visionary experience that caused him to leave his vegetable shop (Baqli translates as “the grocer”) and wander in the desert for over a year until joining the Sufis and training for years in meditative discipline.
 He began recording his visions in a diary in 1181 when he was fifty-five years old.
 It is important to note that Baqli's diary is replete with evidence of his knowledge of the Qur'an and ahadith.
 His mysticism, in other words, was profoundly Islamic and he was the author of one of the most important works of Qur’anic commentary (tafsir).
 Baqli makes heavy use of the Qur'an and the ahadith of Muhammad throughout his entries.
 A central theme that runs through his writings is the mystical experience of veiling and unveiling.
 When God is veiled, and His Divine qualities are lost to Ruzibihan, and he is filled with longing for the Divine.
 When God reveals His wujud to him, the unveiling becomes an ecstatic experience in which God feels so familiar and close that Baqli's sense of self is annihilated and the Divine emerges in the human being.
 As Ernst notes:

 The process of union with God is first experienced as a progressive unveiling of those luminous barriers.
 Yet the essence of divinity is beyond imagination and conception; human nature is incapable of directly experiencing God in His infinity.
 God's mercy is so ample, however, that He makes Himself visible to His lover by veiling Himself in forms, which are the forms of divinity (tajalli).